basmala352004/Grafana-and-Prometheus-Monitoring/README.md

-Absolutely, Basmala!
-Here's a visually engaging and beginner-friendly README file based on your Prometheus + Grafana monitoring guide.
-It’s designed to be clear, professional, and memorable — perfect for GitHub or team documentation.

----

 # 📘 Monitoring & Logging with Prometheus + Grafana

 > 🚀 Real-time dashboards for application health, performance, and resource usage — in just minutes!